apache/cordova-plugin-screen-orientation/README.md

 >It seems to be related to having width=device-width, height=device-height in the meta viewport (which is part of the boilerplate phonegap/cordova app).
 It can be solved by updating the viewport with width=device-height, height=device-width or simply removing width and height altogether.

+####iOS8

+Versions prior to 1.2.0 will cause an application crash in iOS8.

 ##BB10 Notes